Helping you find balance when dizziness or vertigo takes over.

 Dizziness and balance issues can come from many causes, but one of the most common is a problem within the vestibular system—the part of your inner ear responsible for helping your brain understand your body’s movement, head position, and sense of spatial awareness.

 When this system is disrupted due to injury, infection, or illness, the brain receives confusing or incorrect signals.
-This can lead to:

-- Dizziness or vertigo
+- Dizziness following a concussion or head injury

 - Visual disturbances